mdangiolo89/Different-telomere-length-patterns-between-domestic-and-wild-S.-cerevisiae-isolates/README.md

 >$SAMPLE.R2.fastq.gz

-**1.** Modify the names of the reads files before proceeding with the next steps.
+**1.** Modify the names of the read files before proceeding with the next steps.
 If names are already in the right format, proceed to step 2.

 **2.** Generate the FASTA files corresponding to the fastq.gz ones using these command lines: